viadonau/Pegelhub-Core/pegelhub-ftp-connector/README.md

           starting the FTP-Connector

-The `properties.yaml` file stores information about the received data, including the provider and the needed API-Key for communication between "Pegelhub" and the FTP-Connector.
+The `properties.yaml` file stores information about the received data, including the provider and the needed API-Key for communication between the Pegelhub-Core and the FTP-Connector.

 ## How to use